 Graduate Assistantship with Chicago Field Studies

-In the 2018 – 2019 academic year, the Chicago Field Studies Program will offer two types of opportunities for PhD students to gain experience in teaching and/or program management:
+The Chicago Field Studies Program typically offers two types of opportunities for PhD students to gain experience in teaching and/or program management:

-- Graduate student instructors will design and teach Field Studies in Public Health (Winter and Spring 2019) and Field Studies in Environment, Science & Sustainability (Spring 2019)
+- Graduate student instructors will design and teach Field Studies in Public Health, Field Studies in Social Justice and Field Studies in Environment, Science & Sustainability (quarters may vary).

-- Graduate Assistant (2 – 3 quarters) for the CFS program will research academic internship programs, assist in recruitment of student participants, and develop strategies for communicating about CFS activities and accomplishments.
+- Graduate Assistant (2 – 3 quarters) for the CFS program will research academic internship programs, assist in recruitment and advising of student participants, and develop strategies for communicating about CFS activities and accomplishments.